 Currently, it doesn’t appear as if there will be two completely separate sets of accounting standards, but accounting standard setting bodies have established a Private Company Council which may help carve out some existing accounting standards that would be applied differently by public and private companies.
 The Council’s main purpose is to determine what changes may be needed to address the needs of users of private company financial statements.
 Projects currently on their agenda or that they are considering, include:

 • Amortization of goodwill – Goodwill is not amortized under existing accounting standards, but it is tested for impairment annually.
 The Council is considering whether goodwill should be amortized for private companies.

 • Variable interest entities – Entities with similar ownership that have economic reliance between them are currently required to be consolidated in financial statements, but the Council is considering whether consolidation should be required for private companies.

 • Lease accounting – There is a convergence project between U.S. and international accounting standards that would significantly change the accounting for leases, but the Council may consider whether private companies should follow the potential new accounting treatment.

-We will continue to monitor the status of these standards and provide updates once the final standards have been issued.
+We will continue to monitor the status of this debate and the Private Company Council’s recommendations and provide updates once final private company accounting standards have been issued.